endurox-dev/endurox/README.md

 - Version 3.4.1 released on 13/01/2017.
 New ATMI server flag for developer - reloadonchange - if cksum change changed on binary issue sreload.
 - Version 3.4.2 released on 20/01/2017.
 Network protocol framing moved from 2 bytes to 4 bytes.
 - Version 3.4.3 released on 26/01/2017.
 Memory leak fixes for tmsrv and tmqueue servers.
+- Version 3.4.4 released on 26/01/2017.
+Works on documentation.
+Fixes on PScript.

 # Build configurations